LifeShare University

 Scheduled OR time - goes to OR on the vent

 Scheduled WDS time - OR staff available to help transport.
 Patient has a specified time frame to expire.
 After CTOD, rapid transport to OR for recovery.
-Hospital physician pronounces final time of death (5 minutes after initial CTOD) in the OR and recovery begins.
+Hospital physician confirms death

 OR EQUIPMENT